William Scholl

-William M. Scholl (June 22, 1882 – March 29, 1968) was a pioneer of foot care and the founder of Dr. Scholl's, a brand of foot care products.
+William Mathias Scholl (June 22, 1882 – March 29, 1968) was a pioneer of foot care and the founder of Dr. Scholl's, a brand of foot care products.

 Early life and career

 William Mathias Scholl was born in La Porte, Indiana as one of 13 children.
 He studied medicine at Loyola University Chicago.
 During his studies, while working in a shoe store in the evenings, he became interested in podiatry.
 In 1904 he invented and patented an arch support and founded the company Dr. Scholl's to sell it.
 He was joined by his brother Frank who directed the company's overseas business, establishing Scholl Manufacturing Company, Ltd. in London in 1910.